martinfekete10/Tuneful/README.md

 # About

-Tuneful provides a convenient way to control music playback for both Spotify and Apple Music, and see the currently playing song directly in the menu bar.
-Enjoy seamless control over your music, including playback, shuffle, and repeat options.
-Additionally, the app allows you to manage audio player volume, set the audio output device, and features a mini player window that is always on top of your workspace.
+Tuneful provides a convenient way to control music playback for Spotify and Apple Music, and see the currently playing song directly in the menu bar.
+Tuneful allows you to manage audio player volume, set the audio output device, and features a customizable mini player that is always on top of your workspace.

 **Tuneful requires macOS 13 Ventura or greater.**